 A wide variety of service opportunities exist for individuals and groups throughout Tempe for various commitments of time.
 Volunteers serve in Tempe government offices, programs and facilities while expanding and enhancing the services the city is able to provide to the community.

-Tempe’s Adopt-A-Street, Adopt-A-Park, Adopt-An-Alley and Adopt-A-Path programs help maintain Tempe’s streets, parks, alleys and multi-use paths.
+Tempe’s Adopt-A-Street, Park, Path and Alley programs help maintain Tempe’s streets, parks, multi-use paths and alleys.
 These programs are a way to coordinate year-round opportunities for neighborhood groups, community organizations and local businesses to continue to enhance the appearance, safety and cleanliness of Tempe streets, parks and paths.